 Um, someone needs to tell Jindal he's messing it up!

 Condescending Twaddle about Hispanics - By Ramesh Ponnuru - The Corner - National Review Online

-we can't have the GOP going around thinking they shouldn't be condescending to voters!When our weapons are more precious than our children, our society is broken
+we can't have the GOP going around thinking they shouldn't be condescending to voters!"dada's moustache is so awesome" - my 2 and a half year old daughter

 11-13-2012, 02:38 PM #13

 Last edited by TheCouga; 11-13-2012 at 02:41 PM.

 11-13-2012, 02:41 PM #14